Germany warns EU 'will tighten' sanctions on Belarus | DW | 15.11.2021

 The EU is far from being at the end of its "sanctions spiral" against Belarus, says Germany's top diplomat Heiko Maas amid a standoff with Minsk over migrants.

-Germany's Foreign Minister Heiko Maas on Monday said the European Union will impose further sanctions against Belarusian authorities.
+Germany's Foreign Minister Heiko Maas on Monday said the European Union will impose further sanctions to address decisions by Belarusian authorities.

-The bloc's foreign ministers are meeting Monday to discuss sanctions against Minsk over what the EU says is a "hybrid attack" on its borders.
+The bloc's foreign ministers are meeting Monday to discuss sanctions against Minsk over what the European Union says is a "hybrid attack" on its borders.

 The EU accuses Minsk of flying migrants, most of them from the Middle East, to the Belarus-Poland border, where they seek to enter the bloc's territory.